Posted on Sep 21, 2018

-A character arc maps the evolution of a character through a story.
+A character arc maps the evolution of a personality through a story.
 It's a term that writers use to describe their protagonist's journey from a place of comfort to rapid change and back again: hence, an arc.

-In this post, we'll look at how a writer can plot a compelling, believable character arc — starting with a classic story of good triumphing over evil.
+In this post, we'll look at how a writer can plot a compelling, believable arc — starting with a classic story of good triumphing over evil.

-When the protagonist overcomes external obstacles and internal flaws in order to become a better person, we can describe this as a positive character arc.
+When the protagonist overcomes external obstacles and internal flaws in order to become a better person, we can describe this as a positive arc.
 It’s often used in story structures such as the Hero’s Journey.